PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-<b>In active directory we can check in DHCP our IPv4 Address Leases and find our Client 1 with the leased IP address of 172.16.0.100.</b><br /> <br />
+<b>In the active directory we can check in DHCP our IPv4 Address Leases and find our Client 1 with the leased IP address of 172.16.0.100.</b><br /> <br />

 <img width="1677" width="80%" alt="Address Lease" src="https://user-images.githubusercontent.com/117952272/207989385-0640eb1e-0f9c-48d9-9841-b1f3eba340c6.png">